eropple/twitch-better-api/README.md

 option for that.
 Two properties exist, `Session.helix` and `Session.kraken`, which will yield to you properly authenticated clients for the Helix and the `v5` APIs respectively.
-There are also helper methods, `Session.helixCall` and `Session.krakenCall`, that
+There are also helper methods, `Session.helixCall` and `Session.krakenCall`, that make this a little less gross.

-Before you do this in your own code, however, please consider writing an operation that presents a nice interface for the problem you're trying to solve;
+**Before you do this in your own code**, however, please consider writing an operation that presents a nice interface for the problem you're trying to solve;
 somebody else will probably need it someday and it's a good way to contribute back.